seanskggo72/tic-tac-toe-app/README.md

 ## App Implementation

 Created using functional components and hooks.
 This app did not require state management.
-All designs including logo were created using Canva and/or Adobe Photoshop.'
+All designs including logo were created using Canva and/or Adobe Photoshop.

 SVG files were converted to JSX using: